otrekw/azure-docs.de-de/articles/search/cognitive-search-quickstart-blob.md

    ![Quelldateien in Azure Blob Storage](./media/cognitive-search-quickstart-blob/sample-data.png)

-1. [Erstellen Sie einen Azure Cognitive Search-Dienst](search-create-service-portal.md), oder [suchen Sie nach einem vorhandenen Dienst](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) im gleichen Abonnement.
+1. [Erstellen Sie einen Azure Cognitive Search-Dienst](search-create-service-portal.md), oder [suchen Sie nach einem vorhandenen Dienst](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).
 Für diesen Schnellstart können Sie einen kostenlosen Dienst verwenden.

 <!-- 1.
 You are almost done with this resource, but before you leave these pages, use a link on the left navigation pane to open the **Access Keys** page.
 In many tutorials, especially those that use the REST API, you will need a connection string to retrieve data from Blob storage.
 A connection string looks similar to the following example: `DefaultEndpointsProtocol=https;AccountName=<YOUR-ACCOUNT-NAME>;AccountKey=<YOUR-ACCOUNT-KEY>;EndpointSuffix=core.windows.net` -->